-Load bank remote technology is revolutionizing the load testing experience, making it more simple to shorten testing cycles and lower costs.
+Load bank remote technology is revolutionizing the load bank testing experience, making it more simple to shorten testing cycles and lower costs.
 Load bank controllers are now more capable than ever, operating with greater accuracy and higher performance during load emulation.
 Test operators who use remotes see improved access to real-time data and more precision in their engagement with large networks of load banks during the testing process.
 Load bank remotes also provide customization to run pre-loaded or custom-built real-world simulations.
-Each of the ways in which load bank remotes simplify and improve the commissioning process reinforce confidence in the accuracy of testing and in the grid-worthiness of complex electrical systems.
+Each of the ways in which load bank remotes simplify and improve the equipment commissioning process reinforce confidence in the accuracy of testing and in the grid-worthiness of complex electrical systems.

 NextGen Technology.
 The newest generation of load bank remotes are built to run on the latest tablet technology and are capable of communicating simultaneously with up to 50 networked load banks.
 Communication between load banks on such a large scale used to require coordination between dozens of technicians handling an array of buttons and toggle switches.
 Testing of this nature has proven to be highly inefficient, labor-intensive, and complex process.
 Indeed, many of the advances in load bank technology in the past thirty years have improved on the mechanics of load banks.
 But remote technology marks a major step forward in the digitization of load bank testing and is ensuring that future testing yields far more cost-effective outcomes.